Residential and Dining Services Policies

-Current students living in the residence halls are welcome to create artwork for the community in the form of murals as long as they follow the listed guidelines.
+Members of the Evergreen community are welcome to create artwork for the community in the form of murals as long as they follow the listed guidelines.

 The playing of all drums and amplified instruments is prohibited, except if approved in writing by a Resident Director.
 Students found responsible for violating the musical instrument policy will be expected to take their instruments home on their next trip.

 Noise and Quiet Hours